Anti-Putin protesters form human chain in Moscow

 About 3,500 also demonstrated in Putin's home town, St Petersburg, on Saturday to demand his resignation.
 Scattered protests have taken place in cities across the country and tens of thousands have attended each of three big Moscow rallies.

-Putin's campaign team has organized rallies of its own to try to counter the opposition protests and portrays the opposition protest movement as a threat to stability.
+Putin's campaign team has organised rallies of its own to try to counter the opposition protests and portrays the opposition protest movement as a threat to stability.

 Tens of thousands packed a sports stadium to hear an address by Putin last Thursday, but many were state employees and some said they had been paid to attend or coerced by their bosses.